chenxinhello/Logical-symbols-and-LaTeX/README.md

-# LaTeX-for-Logicians
-LaTeX for Logican, especially for myself.
+This is a crash course in LaTeX for myself.